 If you’ve lost some of your teeth or want a completely new set, Florida Dental Implants can help.
-We’ve pioneered a cutting-edge procedure that allows you to get your new teeth in one day during a pain-free procedure.
+We’ve pioneered a state-of-the-art procedure that allows you to get new teeth, in one day, relatively pain-free.

 Sound too good to be true?
 It’s not.

 We’re different in a couple of ways.
 First, our patients are never told they can’t get dental implants due to bone loss in their gums.
 Nor do we tell them they’ll need a bone graft.
 Our oral and maxillofacial surgeons are able to embed titanium implants into the bone structure of your cheekbones or jawbones, if necessary, to ensure the implant is securely fixed in your mouth.

 Second, while many dental implant procedures take months or even years to achieve, we do our procedures in one day.
 That’s right – you’ll leave our office at the end of surgery day with your new teeth.
 At New Teeth Now, implant surgery is done under general anesthesia so you won’t feel a thing.
 There’s simply no reason to worry about pain or have dental anxiety.

 How Does It Work?

 When you come in for your consultation, you’ll have a CT scan completed in our office.
 The CT scan allows our surgeons to examine a high-resolution 3D model of your teeth, mouth and bone structure to determine exactly where the implants should be placed.

 On the day of surgery, you’ll meet with our anesthesia professional who then will escort you to a treatment room.
 You’ll receive general anesthesia and go to sleep.
 This is not sedation – it’s the same type of anesthesia used in hospital operating rooms.

 Next, one of our oral surgeons will perform any necessary extractions before placing the implants in your mouth.